Netherlands–Poland relations

 Netherlands–Poland relations are the bilateral relations between the Netherlands and Poland.
-The two nations have had historically close relations for several hundred years, owing to frequent migrations in both directions, substantial cultural exchange and extensive trade, cemented by the Polish role in the liberation of the Netherlands from Nazi German occupation during World War II.
+The two nations have had historically close relations for several hundred years, owing to frequent migrations in both directions, substantial cultural exchange and extensive trade, cemented by the Polish role in the liberation of the Netherlands from Nazi German occupation during World War II. the Netherlands has an embassy in Warsaw.
+Poland has an embassy in The Hague.
 Both nations are members of the Council of Europe, European Union, NATO and OECD.